How to Read Your Financials Like a Founder (Not Just an Accountant)

 Zoom Out First, Then Zoom In

-Use Ratios to Spot What Your Gut Might Miss
+Use Ratios and KPI’s to Spot What Your Gut Might Miss

-You don’t need an MBA to watch a few key ratios.
-Things like your gross margin, burn rate, and current ratio can turn a wall of numbers into clear, actionable signals.
+You don’t need an MBA to track a few key ratios.
+Gross margin, burn rate, and current ratio can turn a wall of numbers into clear, actionable signals.
 They help you spot risks and opportunities before they show up in your bank balance.

 Financials Are Just Part of the Story

 Your numbers can’t tell you if a customer is unhappy or if your team is stretched too thin.
-But they can show you when profitability dips, when costs spike, or when cash is moving in the wrong direction.
-Use your instincts and your data.
-If something doesn’t add up, it’s worth digging in.
+But they can highlight dips in profitability, spikes in costs, or cash flow issues.
+Use your instincts alongside your data.
+When something doesn’t add up, dig in—it’s often where the most valuable insights live.

 Build a 30-Minute Monthly Finance Habit